awpbash/Love-Bets/README.md

 # 🎲 **Love Bets: Swipe Right, Place Your Bets, and Watch Love Unfold!** 💘

+*Submission for Hack&Roll 2025.
+Winner of Most Entertaining Hack!*

 ## 🌟 **Tagline**
 _"What if society’s bets on your relationship could reveal how compatible you really are?"_